codenvy/codenvy/docs/_docs/admin-guide/installation.md

 layout: docs
 permalink: /docs/installation/
 ---
-The Codenvy CLI (a Docker image) is downloaded when you first execute `docker run codenvy/cli:<version>` command.
+The Codenvy CLI (a Docker image) is downloaded when you first execute `docker run codenvy/cli:<version>`.
 The CLI downloads other images that run Codenvy and its supporting utilities.
 The CLI also provides utilities for downloading an offline bundle to run Codenvy while disconnected from the network.

 ## Nightly and Latest
 Each version of Codenvy is available as a Docker image tagged with a label that matches the version, such as `codenvy/cli:5.0.0-M7`.
 You can see all versions available by running `docker run codenvy/cli version` or by [browsing DockerHub](https://hub.docker.com/r/codenvy/cli/tags/).